deroproject/documentation/WhitePaper.md

 ## DERO KEY FEATURES

+- **World first complete SSL on a blockchain:** Dero has implemented complete SSL across the Dero network using automatically created self signed certificates.
+To the best of our knowledge, this is a first on the blockchain.
+This encrypts the entirety of our network traffic, which greatly reduces our attack surface, while simultaneously preventing ISPs from analyzing Dero’s network traffic or sniffing out any data.
 - **CryptoNote privacy:** CryptoNote currencies use a distributed public ledger that records all balances and transactions of its in-built currency like Bitcoin.
 Unlike Bitcoin, CryptoNote’s transactions cannot be followed through the blockchain in a way that reveals who sent or received coins.
 Dero utilizes all aspects of the CryptoNote protocol’s privacy features in its new blockchain technology to protect the identities of all parties involved in a transaction.
 - **Smart contracts:** A smart contract is a digital self-executing contract that is capable of enforcing the terms laid out by all participants in the contract.
 One of the goals of a smart contract is to significantly increase contract security while simultaneously reducing costs associated with traditional contracts.
 - **Atomic swaps:** Atomic swaps make the exchange of one cryptocurrency for another possible without the need for a trusted third-party.
 To prevent one party from failing to send their coins, atomic swaps use something called hash time-locked contacts (HTLCs) to enable a trustless trading system.